 Well, no more of that.
-I generally spend the night before Christmas at my parents’ house with my kids.
+I generally spend the night before Christmas at my parents’ house with my kids (who are usually loaned out for a couple of hours that evening for a visit with their mother’s extended family.)
 Mom has made sure bowls of nuts and candies are within easy reach no matter where you sit.
 Dad cooks beef stew, the Duraflame napalm log burns merrily in their undersized fireplace, and the TV tells of a kid who wanted nothing but a Red Ryder BB gun for Christmas.
 Once the kids are tucked away in the sofa-bed in the back den, I sit reading and sipping until it’s time for Santa to visit.
 At which point, Santa hauls his half-drunk ass out of his reading chair into the garage where the loot is hidden.
-After filling the stockings, eating the cookies that were left out (and dumping the milk), I sleepily head for the guest room and the requisite visions of sugar plums.
+After filling the stockings, eating the cookies that were left out (and dumping the milk), I sleepily head for my old bedroom (now the guest room) and the requisite visions of sugar plums.
 Christmas morning is its usual kid-oriented chaos.
 Presents are opened, messes are made, some assembly required.
-By noon we are breakfasted, groomed, and ready to meet any “extended family” obligations in the afternoon.
-These vary from year to year, but I have long ago decreed that from December 24 at 8:00pm to December 25 at 12:00pm, I, for one, am at Chez Isenhower.
+Mom has hot Pillsbury Orange Rolls at the ready (no one remembers when this tradition started), Dad takes orders at the breakfast griddle.
+By noon we are fed, groomed, and ready to meet any “extended family” obligations in the afternoon.
+These vary from year to year, but I have long ago decreed that from December 24 at 5:00pm to December 25 at 12:00pm, I, for one, am at my childhood home.
 No exceptions.